Sweetyamnesia/BrainBoostVR/portfolio-project/Stage_1_Report.md

 **🛠 Skills:** Pedagogy, UX/UI design, Unity, C# (in progress), web development, AI & NoCode, project management, video editing

-**🌟 Interests & Motivation:** Virtual Reality, serious games, cognitive training, intergenerational learning, improving elderly health, making technology more accessible
+**🌟 Interests & Motivation:**
+Virtual Reality, serious games, cognitive training, intergenerational learning, improving elderly health, making technology more accessible

 ---

 ## 1️⃣ Research & Ideation

+This part describes the preparatory work and inspiration that led to the creation of BrainBoostVR.
+It includes academic research, personal initiatives, and the identification of the problem the project aims to solve.

 **💡 Sources of Inspiration:**
 - Preparatory research on VR for elderly patients
 - Master’s thesis on VR for learning safety